The Shifter

 7th-level Reptilian Bloodline feature

 Your reptilian skin can adapt to blend into any environment.
-As an action, you can expend one use of Adrenaline Surge to turn invisible for 10 minutes, as if by the invisibility spell.
+As an action, you can expend an Adrenaline Surge to become invisible for 10 minutes, as if by the invisibility spell.

 Unlike the spell, this ability does not require concentration.